-In any case, when the humidity level gets too high, removing moisture is critical to prevent damage.
-They don’t have to run all the time either: most of the best dehumidifiers automatically shut off when the desired humidity level is reached, and then periodically test the air to see if how much moisture is present and run accordingly.
+Removing moisture is critical to prevent damage when humidity is too high.
+Dehumidifiers don’t have to run all the time either: most of the best dehumidifiers automatically shut off when the desired humidity level is reached.
+Then, they test the air to see how much moisture is present and run accordingly.

 What Happens When My Home’s Humidity Is Too High?

-Along with health and comfort effects, increased humidity damages insulation, siding, paint, and structural components throughout the home.
+Increased humidity damages the home’s insulation, siding, paint, and structural components (not to mention the health and comfort effects).
 Increased moisture causes wood to rot or swell, warping furniture.
-In addition, the water in the air encourages more serious problems like mold and mildew.
-Using a dehumidifier is an excellent way to prevent costly damage to your home.
+In addition, the water in the air encourages more severe problems like mold and mildew.
+A dehumidifier is an excellent way to prevent costly damage to your home.

 High humidity damages the structural integrity of your home and makes you uncomfortable.
-The best dehumidifiers allow you to control your comfort and protect your home with ease.
+The best dehumidifiers allow you to control your comfort and protect your home easily.
 Furthermore, installing smart home technology makes managing humidity more convenient and less stressful.